-- The National Register includes patients living in the Auckland, Waikato, Wellington and Christchurch regions, representing 67% of all patients diagnosed with breast cancer in New Zealand.
+- The National Register includes patients from across the country, from Northland to South Canterbury, representing 80% of all patients diagnosed with breast cancer in New Zealand.

 - Of the patients in these regions, more than 99% are included in the National Register (less than 1% opt out).

 - New Zealand is a world leader in the collection of near-national data about advanced breast cancer (ABC) diagnosis and treatment.
 Source: BCFNZ Study into metastatic / advanced breast cancer.

 The National Register collects information on